 Lots of Penguin Fun

-We thought we needed a little break, so we headed to Penguin Park, with a soft play area in the outdoor part of the aquarium.
+We thought we needed a little break, so we headed to Penguin Park, which has a soft play area in the outdoor part of the aquarium.
 As the kids played on the equipment, we couldn’t miss the African Penguins waddling, swimming, and playing in their outdoor habitat.
 Back inside, we saw the smallest species of penguins in the world, the Little Blue Penguins, also known as “fairy penguins” for their slate-blue plumage and small stature.
-They’re native to southern Australia and New Zealand, and Camden Adventure Aquarium is one of the few aquariums you can see these adorable birds in the U.S. We learned that they are a diurnal species, and they spend the most significant part of their day swimming and foraging at sea.
+They’re native to southern Australia and New Zealand, and Camden Adventure Aquarium is one of the few aquariums where you can see these adorable birds in the U.S. We learned that they are a diurnal species, and they spend the most significant part of their day swimming and foraging at sea.
 They also preen their feathers to keep them waterproof by rubbing a tiny drop of oil onto every feather with a special gland above their tails.
-The kids were interested in learning more about these curious-looking birds and especially liked watching them waddle around.
+The kids were interested in learning more about these curious-looking birds and liked watching them waddle around.

 More Under the Sea Adventures

-As we made our way through the aquarium, another highlight was the Ocean Realm exhibit with 760,000 gallons of seawater and over 400 types of animals, including stingrays and a hammerhead shark.
+As we made our way through the aquarium, another highlight was the Ocean Realm exhibit, which had 760,000 gallons of seawater and over 400 types of animals, including stingrays and a hammerhead shark.
 We also couldn’t miss watching the Amazon come to life at the Piranha Falls exhibit, where piranhas swim, and a “storm” happens during the exhibit to demonstrate how sea life copes with swirling waters.
 At Pirates Passage, we saw tropical fish and eels, but our favorite was the delicate seahorses.
 The round windows in Sea Turtle Cove gave us a glimpse into the lives of sea turtles.